Break-Through-Tech/Chewy-1A-spot-the-bot-detecting-ai-generated-text/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
-In this project, you will use a public corpus of paired human-written and AI-generated (ChatGPT) answers — the HC3 dataset — to build a classifier that distinguishes human-written from AI-generated text and measure how well it holds up when the AI text is lightly paraphrased to evade detection.
+In this project, you will use a public corpus of paired human-written and AI-generated (ChatGPT) answers — the HC3 dataset, spanning everyday, medical, legal, financial, and psychology questions and natural language processing with supervised machine learning and deep learning (TF-IDF feature engineering, logistic regression, and a feedforward neural network built in Keras), followed by an adversarial-robustness evaluation to build a classifier that distinguishes human-written from AI-generated text and to measure how well it holds up when the AI text is lightly paraphrased to evade detection.
 This will help address the growing challenge of content authenticity and academic integrity, determining whether text was written by a person or a machine and reveal where automated AI-text detectors fail in the real world.

 ### Success Criteria
-Strong classification performance (macro-F1 and accuracy) on the held-out test set, reported against a majority-class baseline with precision/recall and a confusion matrix.
-A distinctive success criterion is a robustness curve showing performance degradation when AI text is paraphrased.
+- Primary metric: strong classification performance on the held-out test set — macro-F1 and accuracy, reported against a majority-class baseline, with precision/recall and a confusion matrix.
+- Distinctive success criterion: a robustness curve showing how detector performance degrades when AI text is paraphrased, plus a written analysis of why it breaks (the real-world insight).
+Reproducibility: a clean, well-documented Colab notebook and public GitHub repo the team can share on LinkedIn, with a short final report covering method, results, and limitations (including dataset drift — see stretch/notes).
+- Real-world demo (the capstone): a working, publicly viewable web app — a Streamlit frontend calling a lightweight API that serves the trained model — where anyone can paste text and get a "human vs. AI" prediction with a confidence score.
+Deployed free on Streamlit Community Cloud or Hugging Face Spaces, this is the piece that makes the project feel like a real product and showcases end-to-end ML skills (serving + frontend) on the students' portfolios.

 ### Project Milestones